 Fine Accommodations in the heart of Nahuel Huapi National Park and the Andes Mountains

-Experience Argentina trout fishing with some of the finest accommodations in this part of the country.
-Rio Manso Lodge is located in the heart of Argentina’s Nahuel Huapi National Park on the banks of Lake Hess and the Rio Manso, and overlooking Lago Hess, the lodge sits in an area that seems both wild and incredibly remote, the Lodge is actually only 90 minutes from the city of Bariloche, making it very easy to access on a regular and direct basis.
-When fishing out of Rio Manso, guests have access to such diverse fisheries including Rio Manso, Quieto, Pichi Leufu, and numerous area lakes as well as miles of the Rio Manso.
-Each of the Lodge’s eight rooms faces northwest, offering spectacular views of Lago Hess and the nearby Andes Mountains.
+Experience Argentina’s exceptional trout fishing while enjoying superb accommodations in the heart of the Andes Mountains.
+Rio Manso Lodge is located in the southwestern corner of Nahuel Huapi National Park, Argentina’s oldest.
+Situated on the banks of the Rio Manso, and overlooking Lago Hess, the lodge sits in an area that seems both wild and incredibly remote.
+Yet the Lodge is actually only 90 minutes from the city of Bariloche and its well-served airport, making it the most accessible lodge in Patagonia.
+When fishing at Rio Manso, guests can fish numerous area lakes as well as miles of the Rio Manso.
+Each of the Lodge’s nine rooms offers spectacular views of Lago Hess and the nearby Andes Mountains.

-Uniquely designed, every room at Rio Manso Lodge faces northwest with spectacular views of Lago Hess and the Andes Mountains.
-Just 15 miles away from the Lodge towers majestic Mount Tronador, a massive glacier-topped mountain running the border with Chile.
-Each of the eight rooms is comfortably appointed with either large double bed or two single beds.
-Every room has its own private bath and several of the rooms are equipped with a Jacuzzi as well.
+Uniquely designed, every room at Rio Manso Lodge faces beautiful Lago Hess, the surrounding mountains, and breathtaking Mount Tronador.
+Just 15 miles away from the Lodge, this massive glacier-topped mountain marks the border with neighboring Chile.
+Each of the nine rooms is comfortably appointed with either a large king bed or two full beds.
+Every room has its own private en suite bath, and several of the rooms are equipped with a Jacuzzi as well.
 As far as the amenities and overall accommodations go, Rio Manso is one of the nicest, most complete lodges in all of Patagonia.
 It is also our favorite operation in Patagonia for couples, non-anglers, and families.
 The Lodge features a dry sauna and massages can be arranged upon request.
-The Main Lodge features a full wader and drying room for tackle and waders, a fly tying area, a small bar, and a spacious sitting area in front of a huge riverstone fireplace.
+The Main Lodge features a full wader and drying room for tackle and waders, a fly-tying area, a small bar, and a spacious sitting area in front of a huge river stone fireplace.
 Many nights it’s cool enough to enjoy the warmth and comfort of a roaring fire.
 This is where the Lodge will normally serve cocktails and hors d’ oeuvres each evening.

 Food and Beverages